alex-e75/NodeJS-Project/README.md

 ## Populate script

-In order to populate the database with random date
+In order to populate the database with random data
 ```
 npm run populate
 ```